 You should keep a look-out for:

-- Emails linking to company websites that are different to the company’s real web address.
+Emails linking to company websites that are different from the company’s real web address.
 For example, our website is www.shellenergy.co.uk and a scam email may provide a web address that looks like ours: www.shellenergycustomers.com or www.customeraccounts.com/shell-energy.

 How to check that a Shell Energy email is genuine

 We’ll email you for a number of reasons, for example, to notify you that your bill is ready to view, to confirm a change in payments, or to promote our products.

 There are a few things to be aware of when you open an email from us:

 - Our emails will always be addressed to your first name.